1 Introduction

 It is presumed that the following circumstances made possible the long-distance marriage between Iphthime's son, who lived in northern Thessaly, and Polydore, who lived in Argos.

-In 1435 BC, Achaeus, son of Xuthus, returned to Melitaea in Thessaly from Aegialus, north of the Peloponnesus.
+In 1435 BC, Achaeus, son of Xuthus, returned to Melitaea in Thessaly, where his father had been exiled, from Aegialus, north of the Peloponnesus.
 [12]

 In 1420 BC, under pressure from the migration of a large group led by Cadmus, Achaeus's two sons, Archander and Architeles, returned to Aegialus.
 Archander and Architeles subsequently married Scaea and Automate, daughters of Danaus of Argos.
 [13]